UNITRONIX/D.A.S.H-Board/README.md

 ---

-## What is D.A.S.H Toolkit?
+## What is D.A.S.H Board?

-D.A.S.H Toolkit is a modern configuration and personalization web panel for the D.A.S.H robot, built with Python and NiceGUI.
+D.A.S.H Board is a modern configuration and personalization web panel for the D.A.S.H robot, built with Python and NiceGUI.
 It allows you to manage settings, monitor system parameters, personalize appearance, and interact with your robot via a user-friendly web interface.

 ---